 Energy Study for Campus Climate Action Plan

 Oberlin College seeks to maintain and expand its role as a national leader in campus sustainability.
-Energy Ventures International has been hired to conduct a comprehensive Design and Engineering study to develop the energy component of Oberlin College’s Climate Action Plan.
-The purpose of this study, commissioned by Oberlin College President Marvin Krislov, is to explore and assess costs and benefits of the options available for reducing CO2 emissions associated with energy use.
-The CES (Committee for Environmental Sustainability) has, through previous research, identified three areas which they feel present the greatest potential for CO2 emissions reductions (and potentially offsets).
+Energy Ventures International was hired to conduct a comprehensive design and engineering study to develop the energy component of Oberlin College’s 2009 Climate Action Plan.
+The purpose of this study, commissioned by Oberlin College President Marvin Krislov, was to explore and assess costs and benefits of the options available for reducing CO2 emissions associated with energy use.
+The CES (Committee for Environmental Sustainability) had, through previous research, identified three areas which they felt present the greatest potential for CO2 emissions reductions (and potentially offsets).
 They are 1) conversion and/or replacement/or reduction in dependency of what is currently a coal-fired central heating plant (CHP), 2) adoption of energy efficiency and sustainability measures in the technologies and management of buildings and equipment (both heating and electricity) and 3) purchasing and/or producing electricity with low carbon emissions intensity.
 Additional important components of Oberlin’s Climate Neutral Plan will address environmentally sustainable transportation, grounds, purchasing and food.

 Campus Climate Action Plan

-Following the completion of the College’s greenhouse gas inventory and the sustainability course, the Office of Environmental Sustainability worked with the Committee on Environmental Sustainability to develop acomprehensive Campus Climate Action Plan.
+Following the completion of the College’s first greenhouse gas inventory, the Office of Environmental Sustainability worked with the Committee on Environmental Sustainability to develop a comprehensive Campus Climate Action Plan.
 This plan assesses the impacts of the college’s current level of emissions, develop indicators and targets for continual improvement and outline a specific implementation plan and priorities for improvement.
 In 2009, Oberlin submitted A Plan to be Carbon Neutral that set a target of carbon neutrality by 2025.